Nobuo Okishio: Tentative results

-Okishio’s tentative conclusion on this problem is that competition can drive the economy to zero-profit equilibrium unless there exist no continuous technical innovations or an increase in labor supply or independent capitalist consumption.
+Okishio's tentative conclusion on this problem is that competition can drive the economy to zero-profit equilibrium unless there exist no continuous technical innovations or an increase in labor supply or independent capitalist consumption.
 This investigation is still under way.

 The long-run processes of a capitalist economy

 Two Requirements

-On this point Okishio’s argument is composed of the following two propositions.
+On this point Okishio's argument is composed of the following two propositions.
 First, in order for the capitalist economy to work effectively, the production power of humankind in that society should exceed some minimum level, but also should not exceed some maximum level.
 Second, the production power in the capitalistic economy necessarily advances due to the mechanisms of competition and commercial expansion inherent to the capitalistic mode of production.

 Dialectical materialism

-This viewpoint is exactly the same with Marx’s historical dialectic.
+This viewpoint is exactly the same with Marx's historical dialectic.
 If this is correct, the necessity for a capitalistic society to be switched to another economic system can be proved by demonstrating the following two.
 First, we have to prove how production power advances in capitalistic society.
 Next, we have to show what is the upper bound of production power for a capitalistic economy to be able to work effectively.

 Necessity of a new society

 As for the first, the introduction of new technologies are most important as shown by many economists as Schumpeter and others.
-As for the latter upper bound, he stresses the controlability of the whole economy.
+As for the latter upper bound, he stresses the controllability of the whole economy.
 We are living in the world where even a local economic activity can have effects of global and long lasting consequences in all over the world.
 In this sense the production activities are already socialized in their effects.
 The decision making, however, is still grasped exclusively by small part of members in the society and it is executed based on profit maximizing principle.
 So he considers that in order to guarantee the existence of humankind we have to change the capitalistic economy to an alternative much more socialized economic system, which is called socialistic economy.